-Within the r programming language vectors are an especially important way of storing data.
-The r vector is fundamental among r internals.
-Not only are they a main data structure but they formed the bases for other data structures such as data frames.
-As a result, it is important to understand the R function that is used to create them.
+Within the r programming language, vectors are one of the primary data types.
+Not only are they a main data structure but they help form the base for other data structures such as data frames through their use in R internal code.
+As a result, it is important to understand the R function that is used to create them – c () in R.

 The c function is ubiquitous in r code samples.
 It’s a quick way to turn a list of argument values into an R vector, one of the essential building blocks (along with the data frame) of core R code.
 But the c function is more than just a R vector constructor.